kathyonu/apotomoing_sequencers/README.md

 ### After your server fires up, go to your browser :

 *	http://localhost:3000/sequences/new     <= five sequencers now processing with Ruby, via jQuery ajax calls.
+*       http://localhost:3000/                  <= root address, is not fully functioning yet.
+Use the above address.
 > The sequences/new address will show the entire app's design in one table.
 > The sequences table is a primitive setup allowing massive duplicates in the five sequences.
 > The sequences table was added so you can see how the entire application can exist in one table.